palantir/sls-packaging/readme.md

 ```
 ---
-comment: "Run ./gradlew --write-locks to regenerate this file"
+comment: "Run ./gradlew writeSchemaVersionLocks to regenerate this file"
 schemaMigrations:
 - type: "online"
   from: 100